-The Toronto Raptors are the only NBA team currently located in Canada.
 If you are interested in betting on basketball I suggest doing so at one of the recommended betting sites listed below.
-For Ontario residents this is your only option because the NBA has requested that Proline does not take bets on NBA games due to the Raptors being located in Ontario.

 Best Basketball Betting Sites

 These three betting sites are all dedicated to building their brand in Canada.
-If you have been in downtown Toronto you may have noticed Bodog advertising on the big screen at the Eaton Centre or Bet365 advertising at the Rogers Centre.
+You may have noticed the sites advertising on national television.
 This brand advertising, along with each of the sites commitment to providing the best betting experience to Canadians has allowed me to confidently recommend each of the sites to Canadian bettors.

 Recent Basketball Articles